Kolomona/km-todo/ai/guide/AI_AGENT_FULLSTACK_GUIDE-v4.md

 - Data models & key algorithms
 - Success metrics & risk assessment

+**💡 Hint**: After having an AI read this document, you can ask it to give you a questionnaire to answer, then it can generate @ProductVision.md for you 🙂

 ### Step 2: Generate Foundation Files
 Use AIPM prompt:
 ```